15 Things You Must Know Before Visiting Slovenia

 5. There are a huge number of hiking trails

-Much of Slovenia’s most beautiful places, lush greenery, and stunning mountainous landscapes can be explored through long trail hikes.
-All for free.
+Slovenia has many beautiful places, lush greenery, and stunning mountainous landscapes that can be accessed through long hiking trails.

 6. Slovenia has a lot of caves

-Yes, Slovenia is renowned for its natural wonders, with a huge collection of 13000 caves discovered so far.
-That number may change in the near future!
+Yes, Slovenia is renowned for its natural wonders.
+It has a huge collection of 13000 caves discovered so far, and that number is expected to grow in the near future!

 Postojna Cave and Škocjan are the most renowned caves, showcasing Slovenia’s best underground caverns, huge rock formations, and just another level of beauty.

 They are possibly my favourite thing about Slovenia.
-Once you step into them, you’ll soon grasp how these formations have been naturally formed over millions of years.
+Each cave has its own unique features, showcasing some impressive rock formations that have been naturally formed over millions of years.

-Although the official language is Slovenian, you’ll be pleased to know that English is widely spoken in Slovenia, especially in its most touristy areas.
+Although Slovenian is the official, you’ll be pleased to know that English is widely spoken in Slovenia, especially in its most touristy areas.

-8. There are so many stunning lakes and rivers
+8. There are many stunning lakes and rivers

-Slovenia is home to some of the most beautiful lakes and rivers.
+Slovenia is home to some of the most beautiful lakes and rivers in the world.
 Honestly, you’ll be spoilt for choice while you’re here.

-Lake Bled is Slovenia’s most famous lake, but other lakes like Bohinj and Jasna live in its shadows and don’t get the praise they deserve.
+Lake Bled is Slovenia’s most famous lake, but other lakes like Bohinj and Jasna are just as beautiful.

-Soca River has beautiful emerald green waters with hikes with constant jaw-dropping stop-offs in charming towns, natural gorge formations and cascading waterfalls; you name it!
+Trails around the Soca River offer hikes with constant jaw-dropping stop-offs in charming towns, natural gorge formations and cascading waterfalls; you name it!

 9. Transport in Slovenia is efficient and punctual

-The transport networks in Slovenia are all accessible which many connections provided so you can travel around the country efficiently.
-And the best thing about it, is that the public transport system is very punctual, which can be hard to say for most of Europe!
+The transport networks in Slovenia are accessible, with many connections in most cities, so you can travel around the country efficiently.
+And the best thing about it is the public transport system is very punctual, which can be hard to say for most of Europe!

 On trains, you’ll have a ticket inspection pretty much everywhere you go.
 Tickets can be bought the old-fashioned way from a ticket inspector.
-Other ways include from the station, online or using the online mobile app on both IOS and Android to purchase digital tickets
+Other ways to purchase your ticket include from the station, online or using the online mobile app on both IOS and Android.

 10. You will have to pay for tourist tax

 Ah, yes, the dreaded tourist tax.
-I only say that because it hits you when you least expect it.
-Sadly, Slovenia requires you to pay a tourist tax, and your charge will depend on where you stay.
+It hits you when you least expect it!
+Slovenia requires you to pay a tourist tax, and your charge will depend on where you stay.

-In more popular areas like Lake Bled and Ljubljana, you are looking to pay around €3 per night.
+In more popular areas like Lake Bled and Ljubljana, you can expect to pay around €3 per night.
 I stayed just outside Bled in Jesenice, a much quieter area where I only paid €2 a night.

-So, it will differ depending on the tourist levels of your area, and it is well worth checking how much you might have to pay before your stay.
+So, in that case, it is well worth checking how much you might have to pay before your stay.

 11. Slovenia hasn’t got many dining specialties